polyccon/cv/CV.md

 # Constantina Polycarpou - Github CV

-Thank you for reading - I'm a JavaScript developer graduating from Founders and Coders in October and former academic physicist.
+I'm a JavaScript developer graduating from Founders and Coders in October and former academic physicist.

 * Here is a link to the most recent project I've worked on: https://github.com/FAC-11/FACgame